Serving the music, film and television industries since 1971

 In 2004, Peter Dyson acquired Studio West with a vision to build upon the studio's rich history by developing a world-class music production school.
 In 2005, Peter expanded the facility to accommodate classrooms featuring individual work stations loaded with industry-leading software such as Pro Tools.
 In August of 2006, The Recording Arts Center was launched and conducted its first Pro Tools classes.
 The curriculum expanded from there to include courses in audio engineering, mixing & mastering, electronic music production, video production and live sound.

 The Recording Arts Center has quickly gained a national reputation for quality.
 Avid selected The Recording Arts Center to be one of only a few schools in the nation to teach classes on its VENUE live sound systems.
 As an Avid Learning Partner, students can earn Avid’s Pro Tools, Media Composer, and VENUE industry certifications.
-Students can also earn an Associate Degree in Recording Arts, which will prepare them for a wide variety of careers in the audio and video production industries.
+Students can also earn a diploma in recording arts, which will prepare them for a wide variety of careers in the audio and video production industries.

 The Recording Arts Center’s location within a real, working studio is one of its main advantages.
 Students learn in an environment where real projects in music, TV, film, video games, and radio are recorded every week.
 The Recording Arts Center is proud of its reputation for excellence, and plans to keep hold of its commitment to quality as it continues to grow.